jmarinpi/dgen_globetrotter/docs/source/tutorial.rst

 .. note::

-    dGen’s Storage Module (:func:`python.storage_functions`) is currently disabled as it was not included in the scope of Mexico implementation.
+    dGen’s Storage Module (:func:`python.storage_functions`) is currently disabled as it was not included in the scope of Globetrotter implementation.

 The **Solar** tab contains PV system benchmark prices on a a per kW installed basis for each sector.
 Fixed and Variable Annual Operations and Maintenance (O&M), PV Degradation rates can also be set.
 Power Density assumes that technological advances will lead to increased cell efficiencies, this doesn’t directly affect system costs, but does allow agents with smaller roofs to adopt a higher capacity if economic.